 "Companies that do this well really try to map out who should be accountable for which decisions, and what then is the data that we need to use to move decisions forward," Teja said.

-It's important, however, that enterprises quantify their governance results.
+It's important, however, that enterprises quantify their AI governance results.

 "Unless we're measuring something, we don't necessarily know whether a governance approach is working or not," Teja said.